How to Clean Stained Concrete Floors The Simple Way

 Follow these steps to clean your indoor polished concrete floor:

-- Working section by section, lightly spray your preferred cleaning solution on the floor.
-I recommend using Aunt Fannie’s Floor Cleaner Vinegar Wash if you want something pet safe and environmentally friendly.
+2. Apply a cleaning solution.
+We recommend using Aunt Fannie’s Floor Cleaner Vinegar Wash if you want something pet-safe and environmentally friendly.

 Apply a Floor Sealer